-It’s possible for landlords to grant a assured shorthold tenancy agreement for a fixed period, say 6 months.
-These tenancies are referred to as Fixed Term Tenancy’s.
-At the end of the term if the tenancy agreement is not renewed by the landlord, it then becomes a Statutory Periodic Assured Shorthold Tenancy (AST. )
+It’s possible for landlords to grant a Assured Shorthold Tenancy Agreement for a fixed period, typically 6 months.
+These tenancies are referred to as Fixed Term Tenancies.
+At the end of the term, if the tenancy agreement is not renewed by the landlord, it then becomes a Statutory Periodic Assured Shorthold Tenancy (AST. )

 The other type is called a Contractual Periodic Tenancy where no term for the end of the let is set and the tenancy agreement simply continues until either the landlord or tenant decide to bring the tenancy to an end.

 I had always assumed that a fixed tenancy would have been better for a landlord.

 However, having looked closer at the legislation on tenancy agreements, in reality there is very little difference in merit for landlords between the Fixed and the Periodic Assured Shorthold Tenancy (AST).
 The fixed term tenancy agreement has the advantage for the landlord and the tenant of implying certainty in respect of occupation dates.

 However, in both cases the landlord still has to give two months notice (section 21) to the tenant and can’t obtain possession (before 6 months of the tenancy has elapsed) other than by satisfying certain of the prescribed grounds for possession.

 Many landlords are under the impression that getting the tenancy agreement even slightly wrong or granting the tenancy incorrectly has potentially dire consequences for obtaining possession.
 Some of these concerns are fuelled by professionals such as lawyers and letting agents who have an interest in getting landlords to use their services or their (said in sarcastic tone) - very reasonably priced ‘tenancy agreements.